Let us know before you go

 - you are staying outside Canada for less than 6 consecutive months

 You must return to Alberta and maintain a permanent residence on the conclusion of your stay outside Alberta.

 Repeated absences (Snowbirds)

-You might be eligible for continued AHCIP coverage if you are away from Alberta for the purpose of vacation on a recurring basis, for up to 212 days in a 12-month period.
+If you are away from Alberta for the purpose of vacation on a recurring basis, for up to 212 days in a 12-month period, you might be eligible for continued AHCIP coverage.

-Contact the AHCIP office before you leave Alberta and when you return.
+Contact AHCIP before you leave Alberta and when you return.

 You might be eligible for AHCIP coverage for extended absences:

 - 4 years (48 months) if you are away for work, business or missionary service

 - 2 years (24 months) if you are away for travel, personal visits or educational leave (sabbatical)

 - the time you are a full-time student at an accredited educational institution